campus-clearout-center/campus-clearout-center.github.io/index.md

  ```
  If all goes well, the application will appear at http://localhost:3000.

- # Here is our community feedback
+**Here is our community feedback (Some of the feedback shown was presented before more changes were made to the website)**

  4/30/21
  - Home text page hard to read